Wide Push Up Vs Close Grip Push Up

 1. Lay face down on the ground with your legs straight, palm near, and arms supporting the upper body.

 2. Keep your knees off the ground.
-Take a narrower push-up stance than you normally would.
+Take a narrower push-up stance than you usually would.

-3. Now raise yourself off the ground, straightening your elbows and your arms but keep your elbows close to your body.
+3. Now, raise yourself off the ground, straightening your elbows and arms, but keep your elbows close to your body.

-4. Raise until your elbows are locked, and pause for a moment at the top of the movement.
+4. Raise until your elbows are locked, and pause momentarily at the movement’s top.

-5. Now lower your body under slow sustained motion, feeling the motion all the way down until your chest is very close to the ground.
+5. Now lower your body under slow, sustained motion, feeling the motion down until your chest is very close to the ground.

 Close Hand Push Up Variation And Modification

-If you want to make close pushups easier, you could try placing your hands on a wall or a more inclined surface, or you could try doing close-grip knee pushups.
+If you want to make close pushups easier, you could try placing your hands on a wall or a more inclined surface or doing close-grip knee pushups.

-If you would like to increase the intensity of close pushups, you could try doing close grip decline pushups, or you could try doing them on a less stable surface, such as a stability ball.
+If you would like to increase the intensity of close pushups, you could try doing close grip decline pushups or doing them on a less stable surface, such as a stability ball.

 1. Close Grip Knee Push-Up